 - Tinyurl – Provides short URLs to replace long ones.

-- Padlet - A cloud-based brainstorming tool.
-Terrific if you have staff members who don't all work in the same building & for board members.
+- Padlet – A cloud-based brainstorming tool.
+Terrific if you have staff members who don’t all work in the same building, and for board members.

 - Wordle – Create professional-looking graphics to use on websites, in presentations and flyers.